kyungtae/webxr/spatial-tracking-explainer.md

 #### Eye-level Subtype

-The origin of this subtype will be initialized at a position near the user's head at the time of creation.
+Sometimes referred to as "seated", this subtype's origin will be initialized at a position near the user's head at the time of creation.
 The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for stationary eye-level experiences.
 Some platforms may initialize these values to the user's exact position/orientation at the time of creation.
 Other platforms that allow users to reset a common eye-level origin shared across multiple apps may use that origin instead.

+Some example use cases:
+* Immersive 2D video viewer
+* Racing simulator
+* Solar system explorer

 ```js
 let xrSession = null;